Music Contract Red Flags: 5 Clauses to Avoid (2026)

 - "Artist may conduct one (1) audit per calendar year" or "every two (2) years"

-- "Audit must be commenced within [X] years of statement date" (a tight window that limits your ability to catch old errors)
+- "Audit must be commenced within a set number of years of statement date" (a tight window that limits your ability to catch old errors)

 - "All costs of the audit shall be borne by Artist"